NadineBestard/2021-06-14-CRM/README.md

 _includes/custom-schedule.html

-And the dates, the etherpad web and the eventbtrite in the index:
+And the dates and place and the etherpad and eventbrite webs in the index:

 index.md